It’s becoming increasingly clear that stimulating and supporting your endocannabinoid system is another way to improve your brain and mental health.

 That’s why I recommend people supplement with krill oil, a special kind of fish oil that contains the essential omega-3 fatty acids.

-You can read more about the importance of omega-3 fatty acids here.
+And you can read more about the importance of omega-3 fatty acids here.

 It has been shown to enhance the painkilling effects of cannabinoids.
 It does this by increasing cannabinoid action and signalling through the CB1 receptor (29).